mihxil/i18n-regions/README.md

 Persistence
 -----------
 `org.meeuw.i18n.persistence.RegionToStringConverter` is meant to arrange persistence of `Region` objects to the database.
-We want to iso code to be used as a string value.
+We want the iso code to be used as simple strings in a database column or so.